Subscribe to Our Newsletter!

 Subscribe to our newsletter to receive updates about new blog posts, upcoming events, and access to subscriber only resources.

-Central Valley Movement Building (CVMB) is a coalition of community-based organizations in the Central Valley working to expose and dismantle the school-to-prison pipeline in the Central Valley and rest of California.
+Central Valley Movement Building (CVMB) is a coalition of community-based organizations in

 The school-to-prison pipeline is a system that funnels our students from school to the judicial system and pushes them to prison.
 It "refers to the set of policies and practices that make the criminalization and incarceration of children and youth more likely and the attainment of high quality education less likely.”
 Simply put, it is a phenomenon that is destroying our youth by conditioning the students to a life in prison rather than education.

 THE PIPELINE TO PRISON: The use U.S. has the highest incarceration rate in the world, and it’s prisons and jailed are overwhelmingly filled with African-Americans and Latinos.
 The paths to prison for young African-American and Latino men are many, but the starting point are often the school and foster care systems.

 OF STUDENTS EXPELLED FROM U.S. SCHOOLS EACH ARE BLACK

 OF STUDENTS INVOLVED IN “IN-SCHOOL” ARRESTS OR REFERRED TO LAW ENFORCE-MENT ARE BLACK OR LATINO